 A customer can use any bag that they take to the store.

 - Paper bags that meet requirements as specified by the ordinance.

 - Reusable bags made of cloth or thicker plastic that meet the requirements of the ordinance.

-What type of businesses and organizations must comply with the new law?
+What types of businesses and organizations must comply with this law?

 The law applies to all retail establishments including, but not limited to, convenience and grocery stores, restaurants, pharmacies, stores that sell wine, beer or spirits, seasonal and temporary businesses, jewelry stores, hair salons, and household goods stores.
 If your business supplies a consumer with some sort of product – whether paid or unpaid – then you must comply with this law.

 The idea for the ordinance emerged from a group of Medford High School students who created an online petition calling for the elimination of plastic bags in the city, which received more than 600 Medford resident signatures.